csci110/csci110.github.io/3_CastleBreakIn.md

   * "Right side wall" for the name
   * "wall.png" for the image

 You should now have a grassy game play area that is enclosed by solid objects on all sides, except for the bottom.
-This process you just completed, of generalizing left, right, top and bottom walls into a `Wall` class that serves for all of them is a form of *abstraction* -- one of the 4 pillars of Object-Oriented Programming (the others are Encapsulation, Inheritance and Polymorphism).
+This process you just completed, of generalizing left, right, and top walls into a `Wall` class that serves for all of them is a form of *abstraction* -- one of the 4 pillars of Object-Oriented Programming (the others are Encapsulation, Inheritance and Polymorphism).

 - [ ] Run the game to check the layout.